Hannah Dugan: Arraignment and indictment

-Dugan was brought before US Magistrate Judge Stephen C. Dries that morning for arraignment and she made no public comments, but her attorney told the court that Dugan "wholeheartedly regrets and protests her arrest.
+Dugan was brought before U.S. Magistrate Judge Stephen C. Dries that morning for arraignment and she made no public comments, but her attorney told the court that Dugan "wholeheartedly regrets and protests her arrest.
 It was not made in the interest of public safety."
 Following her initial hearing, Dugan hired former U.S. Attorney Steven M. Biskupic and former U.S. Solicitor General Paul Clement to represent her.

 Chief Judge Carl Ashley said in a statement that Dugan's caseload would be handled by another jurist in the courthouse and declined to comment further.
-A reserve judge will be appointed to take over Dugan's caseload.
+A reserve judge would be appointed to take over Dugan's caseload.
 On April 29, 2025, the Wisconsin Supreme Court issued an order relieving Dugan of her duties during the length of her federal trial.
 On May 13, 2025, Dugan was indicted by a federal grand jury for concealing a person from arrest and obstruction of proceedings.

-On November 7th, 2025, prosecutors submitted evidence to the defense for the upcoming trial.
+On November 7, 2025, prosecutors submitted evidence to the defense for the upcoming trial.
 Included in the latest filing was a reference to another judge who said she was uncomfortable when Judge Dugan brought her along to confront an arrest team waiting in the hallway for Eduardo Flores Ruiz.

-Defense
+Defense motion to dismiss

 On May 14, Dugan's attorneys moved to dismiss the case, on the basis of judicial immunity, official acts, and the Tenth Amendment.
 They wrote, "The government's prosecution of Judge Dugan is virtually unprecedented and entirely unconstitutional".
-To support their position they cited the 2024 US Supreme court decision Trump v.
+To support their position they cited the 2024 U.S. Supreme court decision Trump v.
 United States.
 They asserted that the decision provides immunity to Judge Dugan for all official acts within her exclusive constitutional authority.
 These official acts include directing someone where to go within her courtroom.

 On May 30, 138 retired state and federal judges filed an amicus brief, stating that Dugan "is entitled to absolute immunity for her official acts", and that the court should dismiss the charges against her.
 They characterized the prosecution as an "egregious overreach by the executive branch" that "would create a chilling effect on judges" if allowed to proceed, and that "threatens public trust in the judicial system and the ability of the public to avail themselves of courthouses without fear of reprisal".
 On August 26, Judge Lynn Adelman declined to dismiss the charges, and trial was set for December 15.
+Flores-Ruiz was deported in November 2025 after pleading no contest to the battery charge and being sentenced to time served.